ileskaa/CV/README.md

-CV with left sidebar written using LaTeX.
+LaTeX CV with left sidebar.